 Confused?
 Don't worry about it.
 By the time you've spent a few days in Paris, all of this will make more sense.

 The recent formation of "Paris Centre" by administratively combining the first four districts doesn't really change much.
-The major practical difference is that now the Paris Centre arrondissements will share one mayor and one city hall.
+The only practical difference is that now the Paris Centre arrondissements share one mayor and one city hall.
+So don't worry - everyone still refers to them as the 1st, 2nd, 3rd, and 4th.

 Is a Quartier (Quarter) the Same as a Neighborhood in Paris?